As work progresses on Gila County’s new Payson complex, officials have estimated the project should be complete by mid-December 2021.

 At a special May 25 meeting, the board of supervisors approved spending $278,984 on new furnishings for the building.
 According to Homero Vela, assistant county manager, who is overseeing the project, the new furnishings will be in accordance with architectural drawings.

 The budgeted amount for furnishing the Payson County Complex was $300,000.
-Interior Solutions has quoted in the amount of $278,984, which includes all furnishings, installation, design, and freight fees.
-Interior Solutions will also store the furniture until the time of install for no extra cost.
+Interior Solutions has quoted the amount of $278,984, which includes all furnishings, installation, design, and freight fees.
+Interior Solutions will also store the furniture until the time of installation for no extra cost.